2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Great Lakes Region

 Women make up 69% of the communication and journalism majors at the school.

 Miami University - Oxford ranked #9 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the town of Oxford, Miami University - Oxford is a public school with a fairly large student population.
+Located in the town of Oxford, Miami University - Oxford is a public college with a fairly large student population.

 Women make up 70% of the communication and journalism majors at the school.